BrandonMiller355/OverwatchAHKScripts/README.md

  - Proceed to play the game

 #Bindings:
- WIN + 0 : Set your hero as unassigned - intended to shut off hotkey functionality so heroes like Mercy will work again, until I fix the right-click bug
+ WIN + 0 : Set your hero as unassigned - intended to shut off hotkey functionality so you don't get incorrect statements on heroes I haven't added yet
  WIN + 1 : You can set this up to be your blizzard PW if, like me, it frequently doesn't remember it when logging in, and you have a long hard pw that even you don't remember

  Hero bindings: